 Public Information Act Requests

-Maryland’s Public Information Act (PIA) provides a right of access to public records while protecting legitimate governmental interests and the privacy rights of individual citizens.
-The PIA also allows a custodian to deny inspection of public records if access would be contrary to the rules enacted by the Court of Appeals in Title 16, Chapter 1000 of the Maryland Rules (Rules).
+Maryland’s Public Information Act (PIA), which is found in the General Provisions Article, §§ 4-101 through 4-601, Annotated Code of Maryland, provides a right of access to public records while protecting legitimate governmental interests and the privacy rights of individual citizens.
+The PIA also allows a custodian to deny inspection of public records if access would be contrary to the rules enacted by the Court of Appeals in Title 18, Chapter 400 of the Maryland Rules (Rules).

 To request a public record from the Commission on Judicial Disabilities, contact the Commission’s PIA representative: